craigbarnes/dte/docs/dterc.md

 ### **set** [**-gl**] _option_ [_value_] ...

+Set _option_ to the specified _value_.

-Set _value_ for _option_.
-Value can be omitted for boolean option to set it true.
-Multiple options can be set at once but then _value_ must be given for every option.
+For boolean options, an omitted _value_ is equivalent to `true`.
+Multiple options can be set at once, but then a _value_ must be given for every _option_.

-There are three kinds of options.
+There are three kinds of [options]:

-1. Global options.

-2. Local options.
+1. [Global options][global options].

+2. [Local options][local options].
 These are file specific options.
    Each open file has its own copies of the option values.

-3. Options that have both global and local values.
+3. [Options that have both global and local values][common options].
    The Global value is just a default local value for opened files and is never used for anything else.
 Changing the global value does not affect any already opened files.

-By default `set` changes both global and local values.
+Both global and local values are set by default (as applicable), except in [configuration files], where only global values can be set (no need to specify the `-g` flag).

 `-g`
-:   Change only global option value
+:   Change only global option values

 `-l`
-:   Change only local option value of current file
+:   Change only local option values (of the current file)

-In [configuration files] only global options can be set (no need to specify the `-g` flag).
+Examples:

+    set indent-width 4
+    set expand-tab true
+    set emulate-tab true
+    set ws-error auto-indent,trailing,special
+    set set-window-title
+    set editorconfig

-See also: [`toggle`] and [`option`] commands.
+See also: [`toggle`], [`option`] and [`show set`] commands.

 ### **setenv** _name_ [_value_]